 Candente Copper is a Vancouver, Canada based mineral exploration company engaged in the acquisition, exploration and development of mineral rights interests.
 The Company is currently focused on the exploration and development of its Cañariaco porphyry copper project (the "Cañariaco Project"), which comprises the Cañariaco Norte and Cañariaco Sur deposits, as well as the Quebrada Verde prospect (collectively, the "Cañariaco Copper Project") located in Northern Peru.
-The Company also holds other early stage base metal properties located in Peru.
+The Company also holds other earlier stage base metal properties located in Peru.

-Cañariaco Norte is at the Feasibility Study stage of development.
+Cañariaco Norte has a well defined resource and several engineering studies have been completed on it.
 At Cañariaco Sur, a deposit has been identified but further drilling is required to delineate the size and grade of the deposit.
 The Quebrada Verde prospect has geochemical and geophysical anomalies as well as mineralization and alteration in favourable rock types typical of a porphyry copper-gold system which are currently untested by drilling.

-During the period ended March 31, 2021, 8,523,036 shares were issued pursuant to: the exercise of 5,592,110 warrants for proceeds of CDN\$639,317; and the settlement of 2,930,926 Restricted Share Units (RSU) at no additional consideration and with a fair value of CDN\$205,165.
+During the period ended September 30, 2021, 18,423,036 common shares were issued: pursuant to the exercise of 5,592,110 warrants for proceeds of CDN\$639,317; 1,050,000 stock options for proceeds of CDN\$52,500; 8,800,000 common shares issued upon closing of private placement for proceeds of CDN\$1,100,000; 2,930,926 common shares issued upon the settlement of Restricted Share Units ("RSUs") at no additional consideration and with a fair value of CDN\$205,165; and 50,000 common shares in relation to the acquisition of Canyon Creek copper project in Northwestern British Columbia with fair value of CDN\$6,500.